jmelcr/jmelcr.github.io/_posts_wedup/2021-02-03-chemical-homeaction.md

 [walking on water](https://jmelcr.tumblr.com/post/641378600731443200/miracleduck-walk-on-water-miracle-performed-by) 🦆🧊😃

-Right now, I am in the middle of my today's experiment – what happens if you mix coffeine, rozijnbroodjes and chocomel with school activities, work and, of course, some [Martini](http://cgmartini.nl/).
+Right now, I am in the middle of my today's experiment – what happens if you mix caffeine, rozijnbroodjes and chocomel with school activities, work and, of course, some [Martini](http://cgmartini.nl/).

 👨‍💻 + 🧑‍🏫 + ☕️ + 🧇 + 🧋 + 🍸 = ?